facetint/42-CPP-Modules/README.md

 ### 5. Const Return Types

-   -Returning a const reference or value can prevent the caller from modifying the returned object.
+   - Returning a const reference or value can prevent the caller from modifying the returned object.

 #### a.
 Returning a const Value